Electronic Document Management: Is it worth investing in it?

 By adding together document handling costs and storage expenses, you generate a realistic estimate for your document expenses today.
 Using this data, the following illustrates how to compare your current document handling methods with a document management system.

-Measuring the effectiveness of a document management solution requires that you realistically think about the departments it will impact as well as the number of employees and the value of their time.
+Measuring the effectiveness of a document management solution requires that you really think about the departments it will impact as well as the number of employees and the value of their time.
 The values below are just suggestions.

 - Reduction in time spent locating and retrieving documents 75%